Bay Lake Tower: Layout

 Non-Disney Vacation Club members may stay in Bay Lake Tower villas on cash reservations.
 There is limited availability to trade into Bay Lake Tower using an RCI timeshare exchange.

+There may be a fee associated with changing points from Rci to Disney Vacation Club Points.

 The tower shares design features with the original Contemporary Resort, sharing the same modern theme.
 As a result of the building's shape, rooms have a wedge shape that give them a unique floor plan from other Disney Vacation Club villas.

 Bay Lake Tower features its own pool, water feature play area, pool bar, and bocce court in the courtyard at the center of the horseshoe.
 The pool has a spiral waterside designed with neon light and glass brick accents to match the resort's contemporary feel.
-Bay Lake Tower guests are permitted to use the Contemporary Resort's facilities, but only those with a room in Bay Lake Tower may use its features.
+Bay Lake Tower guests are permitted to use the Contemporary Resort's facilities, but only those with a room in Bay Lake Tower may use the Tower amenities.
 Access to the Bay Lake Tower pool area is key card controlled.
-The tower also has a Community Hall featuring TV, board games, and art supplies, as well as its own guest laundry room.
-The front desk, concierge, valet, bell services and transportation are shared services provided through the main resort, however Bay Lake Tower does have a separate 24-hour check-in area.
-The Skyway Bridge on the 5th Floor of Bay Lake Tower connects to the 4th Floor of the main tower.
+The Tower also has a Community Hall featuring TV, board games, and art supplies, as well as its own guest laundry room.
+The front desk, concierge, valet, bell services and transportation are shared services provided through the main resort, however Bay Lake Tower does have a separate 24-hour check-in area on the ground floor of the Tower.
+The Skyway Bridge on the 5th Floor of Bay Lake Tower connects to the 4th Floor of the main tower next to the Fantasia Shop in the Grand Canyon Concourse.